KseniaYurko/Codewars-training-JS/README.md

 Tasks for training the basics of language.
 Most of them solved in one line)

 ## Runk Up
 More complex tasks amied at training algorithms.
+For each task? in addition to solving, i tried to write testing as well)

 <details><summary> <a href="https://www.codewars.com/kata/54b42f9314d9229fd6000d9c/train/javascript"><b>1.
 Duplicate encoder.js</b></a></summary>
 <p>